 What is WPS Qatar?

 Wages Protection System (WPS) is a comprehensive electronic system initiated by Qatar’s Ministry of Administrative Development, Labour & Social Affairs (MADLSA) and Qatar Central Bank (QCB).
 The system monitors and documents the process of worker salary payments.

-Under WPS, salary files will be processed through the WPS account to credit all salaries to the bank accounts/pay cards of the employees.
+Under WPS, salary files will be processed through the WPS account to credit all salaries to the employees’ bank accounts/pay cards.

 What type of business is covered under the WPS system?

-The WPS system will apply to all private companies – as all of them are covered by the Labour Law No. (14) of 2004.
+The WPS system will apply to all private companies – as they are covered by Labour Law No. (14) of 2004.

 Embassies, QFC entities, Government and Public sector organisations are not included under this system (Note: Exceptions need to be validated by MOLSA)